coursecomputer/kruskal/documentation/explanation.en.md

  #### Path compression

-Path compression is done at `FIND-SET' is not at `UNION', and is not done all at once.
+Path compression is done at `FIND-SET` is not at `UNION`, and is not done all at once.

 Here is an example with the same 2 `FIND-SET`: